Chart Color Schemes

 Queanbeyan displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Queanbeyan's dwelling structure, as per the latest Census evaluation, consisted of 41.8% houses and 58.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 74.5% houses and 25.5% other dwellings.
+Queanbeyan's dwelling structure, as per the latest Census, consisted of 41.8% houses and 58.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's 74.5% houses and 25.5% other dwellings.
 Home ownership in Queanbeyan was at 23.3%, with mortgaged dwellings at 32.4% and rented ones at 44.3%.
-The median monthly mortgage repayment in the area was $1,700, lower than Non-Metro NSW's average of $2,167.
-The median weekly rent figure was recorded at $330, compared to Non-Metro NSW's $355.
-Nationally, Queanbeyan's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,700, lower than Non-Metro NSW's average of $2,167.
+The median weekly rent in Queanbeyan was $330, compared to Non-Metro NSW's $355.
+Nationally, Queanbeyan's mortgage repayments were lower at $1,700 against Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing